warrenms/DScienceChallenge/README.md

 I have uploaded the files to Github.
 These can all be found in the main directory

-+ DataScienceChallengeFinal.md to see a viewable firendly verison of the final paper.
++ DataScienceChallengeFinal.md to see a viewable friendly verison of the final paper.
 + Data_Science_Challenge.Rmd to see the original rmarkdown file
 + data_test.db is the unhashed sql database file
 + Data2.json is the unhased json data file